AppIntro/AppIntro/README.md

 Android M introduced some exiting updates about permissions. <br>
 Let's say your Slide A talks about using location.
 As you go to Slide B, the app can actually requests location permission.

 How can you do it?
-Simple, try this method:
+Like this:

 ```java
 onDotSelected(index) {